saee-gore/Amazon-Login-Automator/README.md

 - Landing in your `Amazon account`
 - Closing the browser

+### Usecase #2: Checking a particular product on Amazon webpage for a particular zipcode and mall.
 ### Browser
 - Google Chrome is being used for this project.
 - Other browsers can be used as well instead of Google Chrome.